stewpend0us/csim2/CONTRIBUTING.md

 ## Contributing

-1. Fork the repo, or make sure you are synced with the latest changes on `develop`.
+1. Fork the repo
+2. Make sure you are synced with the latest changes on `develop`.
-2. Program
+3. Program
-3. **Rebase on `develop` branch and resolve any conflicts _before submitting a pull request!_**
+4. **Rebase on `develop` branch and resolve any conflicts _before submitting a pull request!_**
-4. Submit a pull request to the `develop` branch.
+5. Submit a pull request to the `develop` branch.

 ## TODO

-* write more tests (especially for blockSystem)
+* write more tests. should be one for each block type and probably some solver tests as well
 * install dbg.h macros in the solvers (and blocks?) to make them more user friendly
-* write some "real" examples
 * get visual studio projects setup (consider using visual studio code instead)
-* pass "output" as an input to physics function
+* pass `output` as an input to physics function
 * add a few more comments
 * (maybe) make a simple array type and convert everything to use them
+* implement `reducedSystem` block
+* write `mass_spring_damper_demo` to show a simple end to end use of csim2
+* implement a "real time" solver
+* think about the solver architecture...is there a better way to organize things so there is less duplication and so it's easier to implement new types of solvers? (solver, solver_controller, solver_realtime etc.)
+* implement a "linearize" function
+* implement a "state space" block
+* implement a "equilibrium" solver